ulala-x/net-zmq/docs/benchmarks.md

 ### How Each Strategy Works

 **ByteArray (`new byte[]`)**: Allocates a new byte array for each message.
 Simple and straightforward, but creates garbage collection pressure proportional to message size and frequency.
+Used as a baseline for performance comparisons.

 **ArrayPool (`ArrayPool<byte>.Shared`)**: Rents buffers from a shared pool and returns them after use.
-Reduces GC allocations by reusing memory, though requires manual return management.
+Significantly reduces GC allocations by reusing memory, providing the best performance for small messages.
+Requires manual return management, but is the recommended strategy for most cases.

 **Message (`zmq_msg_t`)**: Uses libzmq's native message structure, which manages memory internally.
 The .NET wrapper marshals data between native and managed memory as needed.
+Shows comparable performance to ArrayPool for large messages.

 **MessageZeroCopy (`Marshal.AllocHGlobal`)**: Allocates unmanaged memory directly and transfers ownership to libzmq via a free callback.
-Provides zero-copy semantics but requires careful lifecycle management.

-**MessagePool (`MessagePool.Shared`)**: Pools native memory buffers for reuse.
-Features a 2-tier caching system with thread-local cache and shared pool for high performance and low contention.
-Messages are automatically returned to the pool via ZeroMQ's free callback after send completion, eliminating manual return management. **MessagePool+RecvPool** uses pooling for both send and receive operations, achieving minimal memory allocation.
+In most cases, it is slower than Message.
+Should only be used in special cases when native memory already exists (e.g., integration with other native libraries).

 ### Understanding Message Buffer Benchmark Metrics